 Congratulations on confirming your intent to study abroad!
 This page outlines your next steps as you prepare to leave campus.

 All students approved to study abroad must complete the following requirements prior to departure.
-Additional details regarding program requirements and planning steps will also be communicated via email and through Canvas.
+Additional details regarding program requirements and planning steps will also be communicated via email and through the GLObal Gateway.
 It is your responsibility to read and respond promptly.
 If you do not complete your pre-departure requirements, you risk losing your eligibility to study abroad.

 Required Pre-Departure Steps